badzep/SplineTesting/README.md

 Click and drag to move points
 WASD for camera movement
 QE zoom in and out respectively
+Up arrow increases spline duration
+Down arrow decreases spline duration
-Shift increases move and zoom speed
+Shift increases the speed all controls

 *Note: all distances are in feet and times in seconds